icerpc/icerpc-docs/pages/slice/encoding/operation.md

 ### Stream encoding

-The stream argument, if present, is encoded immediately after after the segment holding the non-stream arguments.
+The stream argument, if present, is encoded immediately after the segment holding the non-stream arguments.

 If the stream parameter type has a fixed size as far as the Slice encoding is concerned (e.g., an `int32`), the stream is encoded as successive elements without any demarcation.